 You can also use social media to build your brand authority and share content to help drive traffic to your beats.
 Building brand authority is crucial to getting your name known.

-Things like a dedicated Instagram page for your brand.
-A YouTube channel where you share your knowledge and process.
-Or simply by using online media via blogs on places like Medium will help make your name known.
+- Or simply using online media via blogs on places like Medium to help make your name known.

 This will help build your brand recognition, and that will translate into traffic to your beats.